Methodist local preacher: Lay preaching in other denominations

 Although Methodism has perhaps organised the institution of local preaching more thoroughly than any other denomination, lay preachers are used by many other churches.
-The other Nonconformist churches in Britain have long had similar arrangements, and the Church of England now makes considerable use of lay readers.
-However, Anglican lay readers, and indeed the lay preachers of other denominations, have never quite enjoyed the status within their own churches, or the recognition beyond them, that are associated with the Methodist local preacher.
+The other Nonconformist churches in Britain have long had similar arrangements, the United Reformed Church has Assembly Accredited Lay Preachers, the Baptist Union of Great Britain has Nationally Recognised Lay Preachers, the General Assembly of Unitarian & Free Christian Churches (British Unitarians) have GA Recognised Lay Preachers and the Church of England now makes considerable use of lay readers.
+However, Anglican lay readers, and indeed the lay preachers of other denominations, have never quite enjoyed the same status within their own churches, or the recognition beyond them, that are associated with the Methodist local preacher.